-When you find yourself loaded with competing demands and a full schedule, it’s easy to let good habits slip.
-Establishing, or re-establishing, good habits that become automatic behaviours over time can be the key to making sure your prioritised tasks are completed.
+It's easy to let good habits slip when you find yourself loaded with competing demands and a full schedule.
+Establishing or re-establishing good habits that become automatic behaviours over time can be the key to ensuring that your prioritised tasks are completed.

-You've probably heard the phrase “work smarter, not harder”.
-By establishing regular times in your calendar for habitual, important tasks (such as exercise, brainstorming, mindfulness meditation… even your lunch break!) will allow you to put more energy into those irregular, yet urgent and important tasks that come up.
+You've probably heard the phrase 'work smarter, not harder'.
+Establishing regular times in your calendar for habitual, essential tasks (such as exercise, brainstorming, mindfulness meditation, even your lunch break!) will allow you to put more energy into those irregular, yet urgent and important tasks that come up.

-For example, you might have ‘taking a 30-minute walk’ on your to-do list.
-Allocate a specific time for this – say, 1 pm after your lunch break (at say, 12:30 pm).
+For example, you might have ‘take a 30-minute walk’ on your to-do list.
+Allocate a specific time for this – say, 1.00pm, after your lunch break.
 Ritualising this activity means you can effectively cross it off your list in advance, and your other tasks can be met with more energy.

 If you’re still debating whether one task is more important than the other and can’t decide whether another task is urgent enough to begin right away, another way of prioritising tasks is to consider their value and how much effort will be required to complete them.